roger-v/TAMUCourseSearch/README.md

 Levi also worked with me to write the JDBC code.

 I wrote the GUI using JavaFX as well as some of the JDBC code to connect with the database, issue commands, and retrieve results.
 I wrote all of the fxml and Java code except for some of the JDBC code in the generateResults() function of RoomAvailabilitySearch.java as well as CourseSearch.java.

+One must be connected to the campus VPN to be able to use the application (to access the server).